Clemapfel/mousetrap/docs/02_signals.md

 In this chapter, we will learn:
 + What signals and signal handlers are
 + How to connect to a signal
++ How to check which signature a signal expects
 + How and why to block signals
-+ How to check which signature a signal expects

 ## Signal Architecture

-Central to mousetrap, GTK and many GUI libraries like QT is what is called **signal architecture** or [**signal programming**](https://en.wikipedia.org/wiki/Signal_programming).
+Central to mousetrap, GTK, and many GUI libraries like QT, is what is called **signal architecture** or [**signal programming**](https://en.wikipedia.org/wiki/Signal_programming).

-A signal has 3 components:
+A signal, in this context, has 3 components:
 + an **ID**, which uniquely identifies it.
 IDs may not be shared between signals
 + an **emitter**, which is a non-signal object
 + a **callback** or **signal handler**, which is a function called when an emitter emits a signal

 It may be easiest to consider an example:

 One of the simplest interactions a human can have with a GUI program is clicking a button.
-In mousetrap, the \link mousetrap::Button `Button` \endlink class is made for this purpose. `Button` has the signal `clicked`, which is emitted when a user pressed the left mousebutton while the cursor is above the button on screen.
+In mousetrap, the \link mousetrap::Button `Button` \endlink class is made for this purpose. `Button` has the signal `clicked`, which is emitted when a user presses the left mouse button while the cursor is above the area of the button on screen.

-In this case, the signal **id** is `clicked` and the signal **emitter** is an instance of `Button`.
+In this case, the signals' **ID** is `clicked`, while the signal **emitter** is an instance of `Button`.
 When a user clicks the button (the graphical area on their screen), the in-memory object emits signal `clicked`.
 If we want to tie program behavior to the user clicking the button, we **connect a callback** (a function) to this signal.
-Once connected, when the button is clicked, `clicked` is emitted, which in turn will trigger invokation of the connect function.
+Once connected, when the button is clicked, `clicked` is emitted, which in turn will trigger invocation of the connected function.

 ```cpp
 // create `Button` instance